AirbusDefenceAndSpace/pesto/pesto-cli/docs/tutorial_pytorch.md

 ## Next Steps

-- You should version your PESTO project using git so that it is reproducible
+The rest of the documentation should be more accessible now that you have completed this tutorial

-- The rest of the documentation should be more accessible now that you have completed this tutorial
+!!! tip
-- Feel free to send us feedback and ask any question on github
+    You should version your PESTO project using **git** so that it is reproducible

-- There are some advanced usage & tips in the [pesto cookbook](cookbook.md).
-If you find an use case that is not documented, feel free to submit a PR on github to update the documentation
+Feel free to send us feedback and ask any question on [github](https://github.com/AirbusDefenceAndSpace/pesto)